footballcsv/england/README.md

 ### Download ZIP Archive - No `git clone` Required

-Note: You can download all .csv files packaged as a single-file .zip archive - look for the "Download ZIP" button on this page on the right side at the bottom of the "<> Code" tab.
+Note: You can download all .csv files packaged into a single-file .zip archive - look for the "Download ZIP" button on this page on the right side at the bottom of the "<> Code" tab.
 If you can't find the "Download ZIP" button, use the link [`en-england/archive/master.zip`](https://github.com/footballcsv/en-england/archive/master.zip).